mjb3/Discuit.jl/docs/src/examples.md

     return tmp1 - ((obs_diff * obs_diff) / tmp2)
 end
 ```
 We can now define a model.
-The three parameters declared inline are the transition matrix; an optional index for the t0 parameter (ignore for now); and the initial condition which represents the state of the population at the origin of each trajectory:
+We must also specify the `initial_condition` which represents the state of the population at the origin of each trajectory.
+A final parameter declared inline is an optional index for the `t0` parameter (ignore for now):

 ```@repl 1
+initial_condition = [100, 1]

-model = DiscuitModel("SIS", [100, 1], sis_rf, [-1 1; 1 -1], obs_fn, weak_prior, si_gaussian, 0);
+model = DiscuitModel("SIS", initial_condition, sis_rf, t_matrix, obs_fn, weak_prior, si_gaussian, 0);
 ```

 ## MCMC